honokani/99_problems/p13/README.md

 # skip
-i did same problem in p11.
+i did this problem same way in p11.